Fishing Line Recycling

 I always throw my line in the trash.
 Is that ok?

-If you throw out fishing line you are still keeping it out of the environment, but make sure the trash receptacle has a lid and be sure to cut the line into short lengths (6 to 12 inches).
+If you throw out fishing line make sure the trash receptacle has a lid and be sure to cut the line into short lengths (6 to 12 inches).
 Once line goes to a landfill, longer pieces may be scavenged by animals trying to eat it or build nests out of it.
 Animals may become entangled, entangle their young, or will bring the line right back out into the environment.

 Can I put fishing line in my recycling bin at home?

 No. Fishing line is a high density plastic and requires a special recycling process.
-It cannot go into most regular household recycling bins.
-Instead, it should be brought to an outdoor recycling bin or to a participating tackle shop.
-If you spool line at home, save it up in a box or bag and bring it to a drop off location.
+If you spool line at home, save it up in a box or bag and bring it to a drop off location or the conservation district office.